yanpozka/splitmind/content/about.md

 Welcome to my personal blog!

 ### What's Splitmind?

-This is my space to aliviate when I'm overthinking too much (which happens a lot), many times we reduce ideas and opinions to a dual or binary point where both thoughts have the same importance, weight meaning and I can't decide which one is better or I stand with.
+This is my space to aliviate when I'm overthinking too much, in my case many times I reduce ideas and opinions to a dual or binary points, where both thoughts have the same importance (weight meaning) and I can't decide which idea is better or I stand with.
 So split mind is a personal term when I'm in that situation.